phantware/Pure-React/README.md

 - Build powerful, fast, user-friendly and reactive web apps
 - Provide amazing user experiences by leveraging the power of JavaScript with ease
 - Understand how data traverses components
-  - Understand how to use the latest React features like the Context API
+  - Understand how to use the latest React features like the Context API.

 ### What's inside the course?